-16.5.
+21.6.
 Email Template Macros

-The following macros can be used by all the email templates (StageChangeEmail.txt, StageChangeExternalEmail.txt, StageChangeObjectOwnerEmail.txt, UserPublishNotificationEmail.txt, adminPublishNotification.txt, annotationNotificationEmail.txt)
+The following macros can be used by all the email templates.

 Variable Description repositoryName Name of the repository which the resource is stored in url The public URL of the resource title Name of the repository which the resource is stored in description The description of the resource (from metadata field "description") currentStage The stage which the resource is currently in currentWorkflow The workflow which the resource is currently in classifications List of all taxonpaths which the resource is classified under